HarperDB/documentation/docs/developers/components/reference.md

   option-2: value
 ```

 It is the entry's **name** that is used for component resolution.
-It can be one of the [internal components](#internal-components), or it must match a package dependency of the component as specified by **package.json**.
+It can be one of the [internal components](./internal.md), or it must match a package dependency of the component as specified by **package.json**.
 The [Custom Component Configuration](#custom-component-configuration) section provides more details and examples.

-For some [internal components](#internal-components), they can sometimes be configured with as little as a top-level boolean; for example, the [rest](#rest) extension can be enabled with just:
+For some internal components they can be configured with as little as a top-level boolean; for example, the [rest](./internal.md#rest) extension can be enabled with just:

 ```yaml
 rest: true